 Daptomycin exhibits rapid, concentration-dependent bactericidal activity against Gram-positive bacteria in vitro.
 This has been demonstrated both by time-kill curves and by MBC/MIC (minimum bactericidal concentration/minimum inhibitory concentration) ratios using broth dilution methodology.
 Daptomycin maintained bactericidal activity in vitro against stationary phase S. aureus in simulated endocardial vegetations.
 The clinical significance of this is not known.

 Daptomycin binds to bacterial cell membranes and causes a rapid depolarization of membrane potential.
 This loss of membrane potential causes inhibition of DNA, RNA, and protein synthesis, which results in bacterial cell death.

 The mechanism(s) of daptomycin resistance is not fully understood.
 Currently, there are no known transferable elements that confer resistance to daptomycin.

 Interactions with Other Antibacterials

 In vitro studies have investigated daptomycin interactions with other antibacterials.
 Antagonism, as determined by kill curve studies, has not been observed.
 In vitro synergistic interactions of daptomycin with aminoglycosides, β-lactam antibacterials, and rifampin have been shown against some isolates of staphylococci (including some methicillin-resistant isolates) and enterococci (including some vancomycin-resistant isolates).

-Daptomycin has been shown to be active against most isolates of the following Gram-positive bacteria both in vitro and in clinical infections, as described in Indications and Usage (1).
+Daptomycin has been shown to be active against most isolates of the following microorganisms both in vitro and in clinical infections [see Indications and Usage (1)].

 - Enterococcus faecalis (vancomycin-susceptible isolates only)